 - increasing and improving the capture of unavoidable food waste;

 - improving the yield and quality of dry recycling; and

 - restricting residual waste.

-Provision of support to single or multiple waste authorities, to develop and manage their service to drive efficiency, whilst maximising recycling performance.
+The programme provides support to single or multiple waste authorities.
+Assisting in the development and management of their services to drive efficiency, whilst maximising recycling performance

 Innovation and development

-Developing expertise within waste authorities in order to reduce identified skills gaps and enable progressive solutions to be implemented through research and best practice.
+And finally, the programme develops expertise within waste authorities.
+It does this in order to reduce identified skills gaps and enable progressive solutions to be implemented through research and best practice.

 Resource London replaced LWARB’s Efficiencies Programme.